llpeterson/security/authentication.md

 The nonce in the first two messages is to assure Alice that the KDC's reply is fresh.
 The second and third messages include the new session key and Alice's identifier, encrypted together using Bob's master key.
-It is a sort of symmetric-key version of a public-key certificate; it is in effect a signed statement by the KDC (because the KDC is the only entity besides Bob who knows Bob's master key) that the enclosed session key is owned by Alice and Bob.
+It is a sort of secret-key version of a public-key certificate; it is in effect a signed statement by the KDC (because the KDC is the only entity besides Bob who knows Bob's master key) that the enclosed session key is owned by Alice and Bob.
 Although the nonce in the last two